MSWX Software Experts

 Traditional engineering goes back to Roman military and civil engineering practices.
 The solutions to many building problems are based on fixed requirements and reuse of standard designs.
 Once the decisions of size, capacity, and functionality have been decided, engineer apply standard approaches to build a structure that works effectively.

 Note that the construction cost might be higher than for a single-purpose design, but there are advantages to standardization.
 A standard design results in a structure with well-understood repair and maintenance costs.
-For a structure that may need to serve the same purpose for hundreds of years, this is a valuable characteristic.
+For a physical structure that may need to serve the same purpose for hundreds of years, this is a valuable characteristic.

 If we are going be in a rapidly evolving environment, we need to think about future requirements... and maybe the architectural issues that support flexibility.